 Japan is slowly emerging from pandemic lockdowns and restrictions, but it’s a slow process.
 Many in the creative industry are still working remotely from home, the tone of conversations with staff at illustration galleries was low key, perhaps reflected by lower visitor numbers and restrained artist budgets.
 There was a strong indication that for freelance illustrators at least, things are still in the early stages of recovery, if indeed a recovery is in sight.
 I remember during my last visit before Covid the illustration business was much diminished compared to former days, a process of devolution that simply accelerated during the pandemic.
 Illustrators in Japan are facing exactly the same challenges as those in other countries, that is: print media being replaced by digital/web; closure or restriction of many businesses, lack of budget, and an art pool saturated with part-time illustrators supported by alternative income from partners or a day job.
 Like everywhere else, the concept of a full time, fully employed career illustrator living exclusively off art commissions is becoming a rare thing.
 I’m an endangered species!

-Though the majority of wider Japanese society that has no interest in graphic art at all, there is still has a fundamental understanding of visual images.
+Though wider Japanese society has less of an interest in graphic art, there is still a fundamental understanding of visual images.
 Picture books are heralded, comics are read by all ages.
 I don’t see this same level of absorption in the UK, where the written word is acclaimed, writers lauded, but illustration often sidelined, where graphic art is all too often dismissed amongst the cultural establishment as ‘mere’ illustration compared to fine art.
 In Japan, the distinction between ‘high’ and ‘low’ art is more like two sides of the same thing, it’s much more nuanced.

 It’s this that encouraged me to live there for over 20 years, and keeps drawing me back (pardon the pun).
 Our next trip back will be much sooner, and hopefully quite a bit longer!